All Episodes

 I'll come back to that in a second.

-So it's important to make this distinction that these are guest workers.
+It's support to make this distinction that these are guest workers.

-They're guests in the US as long as they're working under the conditions of their visa.
+They're guests in the U.S. as long as they're working under the conditions of their visa.

 So these are guest worker programs.

-This particular one, the H1B, is a skilled guest worker.
+This particular one, the H-1B, is a skilled guest worker.

-By skilled, what we mean is that they're uh to be eligible for an H1B, the worker has to have at least a bachelor's degree, a college, a four-year college degree, and the position will require uh generally a four-year college degree.
+By skilled, what we mean is that to be eligible for an H-1B, the worker has to have at least a bachelor's degree, a college, a four-year college degree.

-Um, and it's employer-driven.
+And it's employer-driven.

 The reason it gets a lot of attention is twofold.

-One, it's the largest of our skilled guest worker programs, so it's not the only one.
+One, it's the largest of our skilled guest worker programs.

-Um, but it's a skilled guest worker.
+But it's a skilled guest worker.

-It there's uh probably about 600,000 people.
+There's probably about 600,000 people.

-They only count the people who come in on an H1B.
+They only count the people who come in on an H-1B.

-So it's really important because it's very large, it's the largest of the skilled guest worker programs.
+It's the largest of the skilled guest worker programs.

 Could you explain the distinction?

-Um I I've seen the if you look at the rhetoric around this uh visa program, many of the advocates say that it's filling a crucial skills gap.
+I've seen the, if you look at the rhetoric around this visa program, many of the advocates say that it's filling a crucial skills gap that companies can't find talented STEM-related workers, you know, people in engineering and computer science.

-Um how does this visa work and and what do you say to those claims?
+And what do you say to those claims?

-There's really zero connection between hiring an H1B and an actual need in the labor market, or that this particular worker brings some specialized or unique skills.
+There's really zero connection between hiring an H-1B and an actual need in the labor market or that this particular worker brings some specialized or unique skills.

-So there's nothing in the regulations, there's nothing in law that requires an employer, for example, to even look for a U.S. worker before hiring an H1B, or to demonstrate that H1B worker has any kind of special skills that's not easily found in the US labor market uh from U.S. students who are graduating and they're graduating, especially in computer science and tech into really lousy labor market and they're competing with these H1B workers.
+There's nothing in law that requires an employer, for example, to even look for a U.S. worker before hiring an H-1B or to demonstrate that H-1B worker has any kind of special skills that's not easily found in the U.S. labor market from U.S. students who are graduating and they're graduating, especially in computer science and tech, into a really lousy labor market and they're competing with these H-1B workers.

-And the employer wants the H1B worker because they're a lot cheaper and they're controllable.
+So it's really just a matter of whether the employer wants the H-1B worker and the employer wants the H-1B worker because they're a lot cheaper and they're controllable.

 They're indentured to that employer.

-You know, the eligibility standards for H1Bs is not very high.
+You know, the eligibility standards for H-1Bs is not very high.

-It it's just a bachelor's degree.
+It's just a bachelor's degree.

-You know, this area is interesting because it's often the debate around this is clouded by a lot of inflammatory rhetoric.
+You know, this area is interesting because it's often the debate around this is clouded by a lot of inflammatory rhetoric, some around racial identity.

-They they aren't actually concerned about wages.
+They aren't actually concerned about wages.

 Do you see this?

-Yeah, I think it's really unfortunate, and I'd say a few things, obviously.
+And I'd say a few things, obviously.

-So uh yeah, I know the Indian community uh is involved in it, and I see the sort of despicable and hateful things that are said, but these things are misdirected, right?
+And I see the sort of despicable and hateful things that are said, but these things are misdirected, right?

-Are you siding with Wall Street and Profit and the CEOs, or are you siding with workers?
+Are you siding with Wall Street and Profit and the CEOs?

 And that's really how we should see this.

-If you've ever been to, you know, uh Dubai uh or or Abu Dhabi, you'll see, you know, they they rely on a lot of guest worker programs.
+Or if you're in the United Arab Emirates, right, if you've ever been to, you know, Dubai or Abu Dhabi, you'll see they rely on a lot of guest worker programs.

 These guest workers are vulnerable to abuse, right?